 March for Science

 I remember the first march I attended.
 I had just turned 18 and the first of a series of significant May Day marches across the country urging congress to pass comprehensive immigration reform were organized.
-My friends and I hopped on the Metra from Elgin to Chicago.
+My friends and I hopped on the Metro from Elgin to Chicago.
 If you study adolescents, you know their brains are very sensitive to exhilarating experiences.
 I was not an exception; inspired, my friends and I had discovered a powerful voice.

 Upon my return, I joined the local coalition for immigrants and refugees and helped organize Elgin’s very own march– complete with the national anthem sang by yours truly (call me Whitney!), and even a few dissenting Minutemen.
 I’d say Daisy the activist was born, but being the only Mexican American kid of immigrants in my elementary school classes, I’ve been passionate about truth and justice for a long time.